Comparison

 What is the difference between Semaglutide and Liraglutide?

-Semaglutide is a weight loss peptide that a glp-1 receptor agonist fda-approved for type 2 diabetes and chronic weight management. one of the most effective pharmaceutical weight loss interventions available.
+Semaglutide is a weight loss peptide that a glp-1 receptor agonist with multiple fda approvals including weight loss, t2d, cv risk reduction, and kidney protection. wegovy pill approved dec 2025 as first oral glp-1 for weight loss.
 Liraglutide is a weight loss peptide that an fda-approved glp-1 receptor agonist for type 2 diabetes and chronic weight management. the predecessor to semaglutide with daily dosing.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Semaglutide or Liraglutide?